 Below is a list of the special projects the PropellerSafety.com is working on, in addition to maintaining our existing web site, recording propeller accidents on our Media Coverage of Propeller Accidents Blog, and other elements of our mission.

-Many of the projects are already well underway, but we will not complete all them in 2014, some will be carried over into 2015 and others will be replaced by new projects, but this is our current agenda as of fall 2014.
+Many of the projects are already well underway, but we will not complete all them in 2017, some will be carried over and others will be replaced by new projects, but this is our current agenda as of mid 2017.

-- Continuing to call for reissue of the “Don’t Wreck Your Summer” Public Service Announcement (PSA).
+- Continuing to keep alive the “Don’t Wreck Your Summer” Public Service Announcement (PSA).
 The boating industry effectively banned USCG from airing a high impact video PSA featuring a propeller accident.

 - Continuing to promote the concept of Flip-Up guards for houseboats and pontoon boats.
 It is a convention cage except the end cover (cap) to the rear flips up when underway due to a tab near the bottom of the flip up portion.
 The tab creates enough weight to pull the cap down when at rest, and enough resistance to flow when going forward to cause the cap to rise and ride parallel to the surface when underway.
 The design reduces drag when underway, while still providing full protection to the rear when stopped or in reverse.

 - Continuing to monitor industry statements about propeller safety issues and keep them honest.